More-Collaborative-Laboratory/ww4zero/datamodels.md

 -  `status`: Indicates the actual workers station * `waiting` - Projects budget approved * `working` - Projects parts are already in the factorys floor * `finished` - Projects parts are all done * `assembly` - Projects parts are being assembled in the test zone * `expedition` - The request from a client is already out from the factory.
 One of : `Waiting`, `working`, `finished`, `assembly`, `expedition`.
    -  Attribute type: **Property**.
    -  Optional
--  `nestingTag`: Identification of the final tag to past in wood part originated on nesting station
-   -  Attribute type: **Relationship**.
-   -  Optional
 -  `producedBy`: Identification of the operators giveName that are working in specific project Name
    -  Attribute type: **Relationship**.
    -  Optional
 -  `orderBy`: Identification of the owner name associated to the project with status in execution
-   -  Attribute type: **Relationship**.
-   -  Optional
--  `budget`: Documentos
-   -  Attribute type: **Relationship**.
-   -  Optional
--  `part`: Identification of the parts for a specific project comming from cut list
    -  Attribute type: **Relationship**.
    -  Optional
 -  `assemblyBy`: Identification assembled parts belong to some project made for some worker